Chinese Canoe Slalom team attends training session in Tokyo

 Related Stories

-- Chinese weightlifting team attends training session ahead of Tokyo 2020 Olympic Games
+- Australian equestrian Olympian Jamie Kermond suspended for Tokyo after testing for cocaine

-- Muguruza: You compete for your team at the Olympics, not for yourself
+- Chinese artistic gymnastics team attends training session ahead of Tokyo 2020

 About People's Daily Online | Join Us | Contact Us